microsoft/pxt/docs/defining-blocks.md

 This section describes how to annotate your PXT APIs to expose them in the Block Editor.

+All the `//%` annotations are found in TypeScript library files.
+They can optionally be [auto-generated](/simshim) from C++ library files or from TypeScript simulator files.

 ## Category

 Each top-level javascript namespace is used to populate a category in the Block Editor toolbox.
 The name will automatically be capitalized in the toolbox.